MarcusMQF/MarcusMQF/README.md

 - Rapid prototyping that turns ideas into full apps in just a day, not months
 - Learning about system design & architecture, AI agent & agentic framework and ML<br>
 - Still dealing with time management and academic workloads<br>
-- Hackathon enthusiast and always ready for the next challenge<br>
+- Hackathon enthusiast and always ready for the next challenge

 ## Projects
 - 📱 **[Nano Spend](https://play.google.com/store/apps/details?id=com.marcusmqf.nanospend)** - a personal offline finance app for easier expense and bill tracking